Drents Museum: 2025 heist

 On 25 January 2025, a heist occurred at the museum, with thieves stealing gold artifacts from the museum.
 The thieves broke into the museum with explosives.
-The stolen artifacts included the 5th-century BCE Helmet of Coțofenești and Dacian bracelets.
+The stolen artifacts included the 5th-century BCE Helmet of Coțofenești and three Dacian bracelets.
 Police were alerted following reports of an explosion at 3:45 a.m. local time on the same day.
 There was no guard in the museum at the time of the heist.

+On 2 April 2026 it was announced that the helmet and two of the three bracelets had been recovered.
+On 5 June 2026, the Northern Netherlands District Court sentenced three people to 47 months' imprisonment for the heist.

 Collection

 The museum has a large permanent collection of prehistoric artifacts from the province of Drenthe.
 It includes exhibits of bog bodies such as the Yde Girl, the Weerdinge Men, Exloërmond Man, and the Emmer-Erscheidenveen Man.
 There are finds from the Funnelbeaker culture, and the collection also includes the oldest recovered canoe in the world, the Pesse canoe, that dates between 8200 and 7600 BC.

 An annex building has period rooms demonstrating the lifestyle of well-to-do Drenthe families from various time periods.
 This building also houses ceramics from the House of Orange, known as the collection Bontekoe.
 In the garden stands a statue of Bartje Bartels, the main character of books by Anne de Vries, and a symbol of the province of Drenthe.

 The museum holds a permanent collection of figurative art with particular attention to Realism from northern Europe and representatives of the fourth generation of Dutch abstract figurative artists such as Matthijs Röling.
 There also is a collection of art and applied art from 1885 to 1935 with work by Vincent van Gogh, Jan Toorop, and Jan Sluijters.